All Episodes

 jordan holmes

-Sitting here with a loan officer, just at a regular old bank, sitting here with a loan officer, talking about how maybe we want to set up a small business.
+Yeah, it does sometimes feel like we are at a bank sitting here with a loan officer, just at a regular old bank, sitting here with a loan officer, talking about how maybe we want to set up a small business and, you know, we need some help.

-And all the while, in the background, there is a man just stealing money from all of the places where you can steal money.
+And all the while in the background, there is a man just stealing money from all of the places where you can steal money.

 And we're both all like, hey, that man is stealing your money.